ESMValGroup/ESMValTool-website/video.md

 ---
-layout: post
+layout: page
-title: ESMValTool on CMIP website
+title: ESMValTool video
-date: 2023-10-24
 ---

-ESMValTool is now listed as one of the [model benchmarking and evaluation tools on the CMIP website](https://wcrp-cmip.org/tools/model-benchmarking-and-evaluation-tools/).
-Watch the [ESMValTool video](https://youtu.be/sidM4EB6Sbo?list=PLfNPd2rlkdzOxdo5tAZHS3VUeMFn2QwAj) from the CMIP Model Benchmarking Task Team available on YouTube!
+ESMValTool is listed as one of the [model benchmarking and evaluation tools on the CMIP website](https://wcrp-cmip.org/tools/model-benchmarking-and-evaluation-tools/).
+The [ESMValTool video](https://youtu.be/sidM4EB6Sbo?list=PLfNPd2rlkdzOxdo5tAZHS3VUeMFn2QwAj) from the CMIP Model Benchmarking Task Team is available on YouTube.

 <link rel="stylesheet" type="text/css" href="../assets/css/video.css">